redhat-developer/odo/docs/operators-on-minikube.md

 EOF
 ```

-Give it a few seconds before checking the availability of the etcd Operator:
+Give it a few seconds before checking the availability of the etcd Operator. odo lists only those Operators which are successfully installed on the cluster.
+If an Operator failed to install or is getting installed (that is, its status is `Installing`), odo won’t list it.
+This is to prevent accidental creation of service(s) from an Operator that is not yet availabe for use:

 ``` sh
 $ odo catalog list services